 We moved to Montana with a Subaru Crosstrek and Impreza.
-We were completely sure the Crosstrek’s high clearance would be enough for getting around and accessing hiking trails.
+We were confident that our Crosstrek’s high clearance would be enough for getting around and accessing hiking trails.
 The hiking access we were used to was always off of well-maintained roads.
-It didn’t take long for us to realize the need for a high clearance truck (one summer season and we arrived in June!).
+It didn’t take long for us to realize the need for a high clearance truck (one summer season).
 Most of the hiking trails we have mapped on our website are accessed from Forest Service roads.
 These roads aren’t maintained very often and it’s common to encounter sharp jagged rocks of all sizes and tire eating potholes.
 If you plan on getting to some of these remote hiking areas, it’s best to either rent a high clearance vehicle, have a friend with one, or buy your own.